dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 Evaporation rates for Lake Mead are taken as the midpoint within reported ranges of measurements (Table 3)(Schmidt et al., 2016).
-Evaporation rates for Lake Mead are presently measured using eddy-covariance however there is a several year delay in reporting values (Moreo, 2015).
+Evaporation rates for Lake Mead are presently measured using state-of-the-art eddy-covariance however there is a several year delay in reporting values (Moreo, 2015).
 A sensitivity analysis found that the lower and upper bounds on Lake Mead evaporation rates for a five year study for Lake Mead draw down saw variations of 0.25 maf or less in Lake Mead storage volume.

 **Table 3.
 Reservoir evaporation rates (feet per year)**